TeaInside/simple_file_transfer/README.md

 Simple File Transfer is a socket programming exercise written in C language.
 Everyone can submit pull request after completing the task.
-Your pull request will be reviewed by me (@ammarfaizi2), you will get suggestion or feedback.
+Your pull request will be reviewed by me ((@ammarfaizi2)[https://github.com/ammarfaizi2]), you will get suggestion or feedback.

 Pull request is welcomed through GitHub repository (https://github.com/TeaInside/simple_file_transfer).

 # Task
 You have to write TCP client and TCP server.
-The goal is to transfer file from client to server.
+The goal is simply to transfer file from client to server.

 ## Protocol